sota-zk-labs/zkp-documents/README.md

 - **english:** Don't know how to pronounce math formulas?
 View this folder.

+- **presentations:** This directory contains all our presentation slides.

 This structured organization aims to facilitate ease of navigation and comprehension for individuals seeking information on Zero-Knowledge Proofs.
 Regular updates and contributions to expand the repository's content are highly encouraged through the standard Pull Request (PR) process.
 Thank you for your commitment to building a valuable resource on ZKP.